Iune/melbourne/README.md

 # Installation

-## Python 3
+## Install Python 3
 `Melbourne` is written in Python 3, so you will need to have that installed on your system.
-Download and install the appropriate version (any version of Python 3 will do, the latest version as of 6 April 2016 was Python 3.5.1) from [the official website](https://www.python.org/downloads/).
+Download and install the appropriate version from [the official website](https://www.python.org/downloads/).
+The exact version of Python 3 you install is not particularly relevant — the latest version as of 6 April 2016 is Python 3.5.1.

-If you are installing Python 3 on Windows, don't forget to select the option to add Python to your Path; Python *will* be properly installed but you will not be able to run it without using the full path to the Python executable otherwise.
+If you are installing Python 3 on Windows, don't forget to select the option to add Python to the `PATH` variable.

-## Required Libraries
+## Install Required Libraries
+`Melbourne` requires the installation of one additional Python library before it can be used to generate scoreboards.
+This library is the `Python Imaging Library (PIL)` — more specifically, we will be using a fork of the library called `Pillow`.

+To install, run the following command in the terminal:
+	pip3 install Pillow

+Note: Depending on your system, you might need administrative priviledges to run this command.
+You can get administrative priviledges by prefixing the above command with `sudo`.

+For more information on installing `Pillow`, see [the official site](http://pillow.readthedocs.org/en/3.1.x/installation.html).